About the Undergraduate Program in Philosophy

 Additional electives may be chosen to bring the total number of hours to 120.
 See the Undergraduate Catalog for more information.

 This program is open to philosophy majors with a 3.0 overall average and a 3.5 average in philosophy.
 The student will complete, with a minimum grade of "B", a thesis submitted for credit in PHIL 4891.
 The thesis topic must be approved by the thesis director before the student registers for PHIL 4891.
 Those students who complete the program and the regular college requirements will be recognized at the commencement ceremony by having their degree conferred "With Honors in Philosophy."
 Moreover, the student's diploma and record at the University of Memphis will reflect this distinction.

-Completion of 18 semester hours in philosophy courses, including PHIL 1101 or 1102, 1611, and 12 upper division semester hours.
+Completion of 18 semester hours in philosophy courses, including PHIL 1101 or 1102, 1311 or 1611, and 12 upper division semester hours.
 In consultation with the coordinator of undergraduate studies in philosophy, a student may design a minor (18 hours) that applies to the student's major area of study.

 Online BA in Philosophy - Concentration in Applied Ethics